 How can I create a Date Column from Year, Month and Day using PySpark?

-You can use the following syntax to create a date column from year, month and day columns in a PySpark DataFrame:
+The following syntax demonstrates how to invoke the make_date function to synthesize a date field from three separate columns in a PySpark DataFrame:

 from pyspark.sql import functions as F